When it comes to CRO, the hardest part can be deciding what to start optimizing.

 We totally understand why you love your sidebar.
 It’s a great place to display some prominent information that you think the user needs and to run some ads (we’ll cover this next, but for now, I advise you to study about common split testing mistakes done by a newbie).
 It could very well increase your sales…but you never know!

 Try a full-width page instead of a sidebar.
 The sidebar might be counterproductive if it’s a distraction to your visitor.
 Not having it keeps them focused on what’s in front of them: your products.
 It’ll help put more emphasis on the things you’re trying to sell.

 12) Test Turning off Amazon Ads / Adsense

 Ads are a great way to make some extra money, but they could distract users from the products and turn them off big time.
 Try removing ads from your page and see if that does the trick.

 Final Tip: Never test blindly.
-Yes, these 12 steps will increase your chances of CRO success immensely, but taking a shot in the dark has major opportunity costs (especially for eCommerce stores).
+Yes, these step by step conversions will increase your chances of CRO success immensely, but taking a shot in the dark has major opportunity costs (especially for eCommerce stores).
 If you make the wrong change, you could cost yourself a great deal of sales.
 Instead, run heat maps for a while to get live data.
 Test the highest volume areas first.